OrigamiKing3612/Origamikings-API/README.md

+# I am kinda done with modding so this mod is archived.
+I may get back to it one day.

 # Origamikings-API

 This is an API mod that my mods use.
 This mod will not change gameplay.
 This mod will be embedded in most of my mods